-As an emergency services support organization in our community, our humane society may be called to assist with care for animals during this outbreak.
+As an emergency services support organization in our community, our humane society has provided additional support to those in need and has been called to assist with care for animals during this outbreak.
 If you would like to support us in these efforts, you can make a donation to the shelter or send in an item on our wishlist.

 We will continue to review this changing situation and provide updates about the shelter and a return to normal operations as they become available.

 For detailed information on COVID-19 and pets visit the following websites:

 - Humane Society of the United States